silverstripe-rebelalliance/silverstripe-faq/README.md

 ### Configuring Solr
 The module assumes you already have Solr installed and configured.
 If using CWP, then it will be configured for you.
-We assume that if you are using this module, you already have Solr configured an running, but if you need help getting started with configuration, here is some starting code for configuring Solr
+We assume that if you are using this module, you already have Solr configured and running, but if you need help getting started with configuration, here is some starting code for configuring Solr

 ````